ChrisYx511/CadetCompass-API/README.md

 ## Description

-This is a simple API that facilitates the connection between CadetCompass and the FORTRESS SQL database once it's deployed on Azure App Service.
+This is the CadetCompass API that aims to connect the CadetCompass front end with a database.
+Currently, it aims to connect with a testing MongoDB database.